Hydrogen Fuel Cell Bus Info Page: The “Other” Electric Bus

 Resilience: Zero-Emission Emergency Back-Up Power from Fuel Cells

 Hydrogen fuel cells are already used for back-up power in critical operations such as hospitals and data centers.
 Transit agencies also have this option to further utilize hydrogen for back-up power through stationary fuel cells.
 This allows further use of the readily available hydrogen fuel.
+Examples of fuel cells used for back-up power can be found this presentation entitled Fuel Cells for Resilience and Decarbonization in California.
+A fact sheet was created and can be found here with information on fuel cell generators available from different suppliers.
 Learn more here: http://www.casfcc.org/

 California Air Resources Board Innovative Clean Transit Rollout Plans